libwasm/libwasm/doc/libwasm.md

      $ clang++ -o test -std=c++17 test.cpp -I libwasmdir/sources/lib -L libwasmdir/lib -lwasm

-where 'test.cpp' is de name of the source file and 'libwasmdir' is de directory where libwasm is installed.
+where 'test.cpp' is de name of the text file and 'libwasmdir' is de directory where libwasm is installed.

 'g++' can be substituted for 'clang++'.